valiton/harbourmaster-docs/control-center.md

 * OAuth Callback Whitelist \(relevant for OAuth API user\)

 ![](assets/controlcenter_show_user_admin.png)

 ## Create new user

-The controlcenter create user has less validation than the usermanager widget used by internet users. e.g. the usermanager validates that the login name is not a email address, the controlcenter cannot perform this validation.
+The Control Center create user function has less validation than the usermanager widget used by internet users. e.g. the usermanager validates that the login name is not a email address, the Control Center cannot perform this validation.
+After a new user has been created, the interface will display a pop-up, which will show that user's secret key which is required for certain API calls.

 **Important:** A new user has no default policies and therefore cannot login; you have to add a group to the new user.